SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Platform.rst

 * **Model definition** consists of interface definition and computational implementation:

   * a NumericalModel is defined in python code with input and output fields
-  * fields can be a physical quantity (with units), boolean, text, choice, array record, data array etc.
+  * fields can be a physical quantity (with units), boolean, text, choice, record array, data array, etc.
   * models can be inherited (expanded) or included as submodels in other models
   * fields can be grouped in field groups, and field groups in super-groups to form a model view
-  * each NumericalModel has at least a single ``compute`` method, which can be arbitrarily complex, and use the full power of Python language and all installed libraries
+  * each NumericalModel has at least a single ``compute`` method, which can be arbitrarily complex, and uses the full power of Python language and all installed libraries

 * Automatic **graphical user interface** for the web browser

-  * no html, java script or css necessary; comes out of the box with the model definition
+  * no html, javascript or css necessary; comes out of the box with the model definition
   * a model can send model views with data to the browser
   * hierarchical representation of the model with dialog groups and tabs
   * numerical, boolean, text fields; choice selections from dropdown menus
   * advanced editors for complex data structures (e.g. record array)
   * the user interacts with the browser to edit the model values
   * physical quantity editors have built-in unit conversion
-  * with the click of a button, the user can send data back and request the server to perform a number of predefined model actions
+  * at the click of a button, the user can send data back and request the server to perform a number of predefined model actions
   * results from calculations are sent to the user for inspection
   * simple fields, plots, tables and diagrams in the results